humanitycodes/www/coursework/lessons/slides/rails-intro.md

 In Sinatra, we kept our static assets (like CSS, JavaScript, and images) in a folder called `public`.
 Rails actually has a `public` folder too, used for the same purpose, but __you'll almost never use it__.

 Instead, for any CSS, JavaScript, or images, there are actually corresponding folders set up for you in `app/assets`.
-Placing files in these folders makes them a part of __the asset pipeline__, which allows you to use preprocessors and does automatic concatenation and minimization (with optional compression).
+Placing files in these folders makes them a part of __the asset pipeline__, which allows you to use preprocessors and does automatic concatenation and minification.

 Sound like a bunch of gobbledygook?
 Don't worry - we'll go over what all of those words mean right now.